concur/developer.concur.com/src/tools-support/release-notes/app-center-2019.markdown

 OUR INTEGRATION WITH CONCUR EXPENSE

-To end the hell of expense reports, connect Concur Expense to Kapten!
+To end the headache of expense reports, connect Concur Expense to Kapten!
 * Create your Kapten account or connect to your existing account
 * When ordering, switch to your business account
 * You'll be able to consult all invoices in your Concur Expense account